PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

 ## Python Script

-The next step is to setup the python script.
-This will be a very simple script.
-It will have several steps:
+The next step is to set up the python script.
+This will be a very simple script and will have several steps:

 *1.* Set up some null variables, which will be used to store the input from the user.
 Later they'll be null-checked to make sure we have valid data before trying to pull the data from the Leaderboard.